dokku-alt/dokku-alt/README.md

 * Support better image tagging (BETA) (yet compatible with dokku)
 * Support for running buildstep-based applications as non-root user (BETA - using custom buildstep image)
 * Integration with dokku-alt-manager (BETA) (https://github.com/romaninsh/dokku-alt-manager)
+* Run dokku-alt in service in docker container (BETA)

 ### Planned features:

-* Dokku-alt as service in container
 * Nginx proxy in container with automatic service reload
 * Support for RabbitMQ and Memcached
 * Support for custom nginx templates